Most Expensive NES Games: 10 Rare Titles Worth Money

 The 10 Rarest NES Game Values (Cartridge Only)

-Soon after it came out, Nintendo bought the rights to the game and recalled all copies that were already available.
+Soon after its release, Nintendo acquired the rights to the game and recalled all copies already in circulation.

 Nintendo then rebranded the game as World Class Track Meet for use with their own Power Pad accessory.

-Only about 200 to 300 copies were sold before the recall, and it is thought that fewer than 100 still exist today.
+Only about 200 to 300 copies were sold before the recall, and fewer than 100 are believed to remain today.

 2. Little Samson – $2,400

-Released after the SNES was already in stores, Little Samson had little marketing, a low print run, and virtually no mainstream exposure.
-Today, it’s considered one of the best platformers on the system, with tight gameplay, and elite-level rarity.
+Released after the SNES was already in stores, Little Samson received limited marketing, a small print run, and virtually no mainstream exposure.
+Today, it’s considered one of the best platformers on the system, with tight gameplay and elite-level rarity.

 This game only seems to increase in value each year.
-Unlike most of the rare titles, this game is actually good, and worth your time to play it.
+Unlike most rare titles, this game is actually good and worth your time.

 • The photo below is our actual WATA-graded copy of Little Samson, available for sale.

-• Interested in buying or trading rare NES games?
-Contact Us Here
+• Interested in buying or trading rare NES games? contact-us

 3. The Flintstones: Surprise at Dinosaur Peak – $1,200

 This title was a Blockbuster Video rental exclusive, meaning it was never sold at retail.
-Its low distribution, combined with its association with a fading cartoon brand, make this game a rarity.
+Its low distribution, combined with its association with a fading cartoon brand, makes this game a rarity.
 Here is our copy of the popular title.
-I have kept the Blockbuster stickers on the back of the cartridge to show its history.
+I have kept the Blockbuster stickers on the cartridge's back to show its history.

-• Our own personal copy of Flintstone's Surprise at Dinosaur Peak below.
-The back of the cartridge is covered in original blockbuster stickers.
+• Our own personal copy of Flintstone's Surprise at Dinosaur Peak is below.
+The back of the cartridge is covered in original Blockbuster stickers.

-The first game in the series is really fun title, but Taito was known for their limited release during the Nitnendo NES life cycle.
+The first game in the series is a really fun title, but Taito was known for its limited release during the Nintendo NES life cycle.

 5. Panic Restaurant – $825